wp-plugins/mobiloud-mobile-app-plugin/trunk/readme.txt

 With Mobiloud, native mobile apps are finally affordable, **and you won’t need any programming skills to get your app published - we take care of the app build and submission for you**.

-Install the plugin now and you will be moments away from creating your own mobile app.
+= Pricing =
+Install the plugin and design your mobile app for free.
+Try it as long as you want.
+Test it online and on your own device.
+To publish your app on App Store or Google Play, we charge affordable fees.
+Check the [pricing plans on Mobiloud.com](http://www.mobiloud.com/pricing/?ref=plugindesc).

-For any questions, don’t hesitate to get in touch with us at [support@mobiloud.com](mailto:support@mobiloud.com)
+For any questions, don’t hesitate to get in touch with us at [support@mobiloud.com](mailto:support@mobiloud.com).

 = What you get with Mobiloud =